-Bidders to propose a generating resource as a combined baseload product with a must-take requirement and a call-option product offering dispatch flexibility by linking two product categories.
-For the baseload portion of the product, in the event that network transmission service cannot be obtained for a given month, QFs will be permitted to the right to deliver to the host Entergy Operating Company the energy associated with the baseload product under the QFs' then-existing rights under the Public Utility Regulatory Policies Act of 1978 ("PURPA"), as amended, and applicable state law and regulation ("QF Put").
+In an effort to promote the full participation of QFs in this RFP and accommodate resources that may have certain baseload generating requirements, in this RFP, ESI will allow Bidders to propose a generating resource as a combined baseload product with a must-take requirement and a call-option product offering dispatch flexibility by linking two product categories.
+For the baseload portion of the product, in the event that network transmission service cannot be obtained for a given month, QFs will be permitted to deliver to the host Entergy Operating Company the energy associated with the baseload product under the QFs' then-existing rights under the Public Utility Regulatory Policies Act of 1978 ("PURPA"), as amended, and applicable state law and regulation ("QF Put").